JennEYoon/datasciY/colab/readme.md

 Extremely cumbersome to use on iPad.
 View only useful, but can view on Github as well.

-Need at least control key to use markdown, code switch.
+Need at least control key to switch between markdown and code type.